poespas/auto-accept-donations/SETUP.md

 #### The ID of the game you want to idle, could be found by coping the link of the game's page in the Steam Store.
 E.G for TF2 use 440, for CSGO use 730.
 #
 ### GroupID
-#### The ID64 of the group you want to invite the user to (if enabled).
-The ID64 of your group could be found by editing this link: https://steamcommunity.com/groups/<GroupName>/memberslistxml/?xml=1
+#### The URL of the group you want to invite the user to (if enabled).
+E.G: https://steamcommunity.com/groups/blankllc
-#### Set this value to 0 if you don't want this option enabled.
+#### Delete the option ("groupID": "https://steamcommunity.com/groups/blankllc",) to disable the option.
 #
 ### Clock
 #### Language code for setting your local time.
 E.G 'en' for US, 'en-uk' for UK, 'nb' for Norway, 'ru' for Russia.
 You can find your local code here: momentjs.com